Amantel/CV/CV.md

 ## Macherkevich Mikhail - CV

+On the scale of bearderd back-end developer and uber-manager I am exactly in the middle, combining best from the two worlds.

 After 2 years of trying to conquer the “music + travel” market with GigsGuide startup I am starting to look at the market for new opportunities.
 My main aptitude lies in a narrow gap between technical stuff and product management.